devluis/skeleton-php-application/README.md

 Version 2012.5.7

-A lightweight framework for developing simple PHP applications.
+A skeleton for developing simple PHP applications.